At The Arts Club, we deliver on our promise.

 We are searching for highly motivated and experienced individuals, who have worked in a similar role.
 You will be an excellent and confident communicator with exceptional people skills.

 Other skills that will need to be demonstrated include:

 • Impeccable appearance of personal grooming

-• Confident, professional and welcoming personality
+• Confident, professional, resilient and disciplined

 • Genuine passion and enthusiasm to learn